-Do Real Estate Agents Have to Submit Backup Offers
+Do Real Estate Agents Have to Submit Backup Offers?

 You may be wondering if real estate agents are obligated to submit backup offers.
-Again this is probably a dependent on the state in which you are located.
+Again this is probably dependent on the state in which you are located.

 “All offers submitted to brokers or salespeople to purchase or rent real property shall be conveyed forthwith to the owner of such property.”
 If a listing agent is a Realtor©, they have an additional ethical obligation to continue to submit to the seller all offers and counter-offers until closing unless the seller has waived this obligation in writing.”

 Rules regarding presenting offers are clearly spelled out in the National Association of Realtors Code of Ethics.

 The language here is pretty straightforward.
 A backup offer must be presented to a seller unless they have told you otherwise in writing.
 I have never received anything from a seller stating they don’t want any more offers in my thirty-four years, and I probably never will!

 Here are the pros and cons of submitting a backup offer: